-- 9.1.a: By June 30, 2018, develop an approach and process to rapidly and systematically disseminate health information directly with Los Angeles County residents and other stakeholders. - Lead: Community Health Services; Emergency Preparedness and Response Division - 9.1.b: By June 30, 2018, ensure every Bureau has a tool kit with accessible information for residents about their programs, services, and ways to get involved; program materials should identify and convey specific health equity objectives. - Lead: Office of Communications and Public Affairs; Bureau Directors - 9.1.c: By June 30, 2018, develop a mechanism to request translation of key documents and to produce translated documents. - Lead: Office of Communications and Public Affairs - 9.1.d: By December 31, 2020, create a platform for collecting and sharing information from community members and partners regarding health-related concerns and community health issues. - Lead: Public Health Information Systems; Office of Communications and Public Affairs
+- 9.1.a: By August 30, 2019, develop an approach and process to rapidly and systematically disseminate health information directly with Los Angeles County residents and other stakeholders. - Lead: Community and Field Services; Emergency Preparedness and Response Division - 9.1.b: By May 31, 2019, ensure every Bureau has a tool kit with accessible information for residents about their programs, services, and ways to get involved; program materials should identify and convey specific health equity objectives. - Lead: Office of Communications; Bureau Directors - 9.1.c: By July 30, 2019, develop a mechanism to request translation of key documents and to produce translated documents. - Lead: Health Education Administration - 9.1.d: By December 31, 2020, create a platform for collecting and sharing information from community members and partners regarding health-related concerns and community health issues. - Lead: Public Health Information Systems; Office of Communications